Jake Scott, former Miami safety, Super Bowl MVP, dies at 75

 Scott played in three consecutive Super Bowls, won back-to-back championship rings and made the Pro Bowl five years in a row with Miami.
 He had two interceptions, including a 55-yard return from the end zone, against Billy Kilmer and the Washington Redskins as the ’72 Dolphins won 14-7 to finish 17-0.

-Following retirement, Scott became reclusive and harbored hard feelings toward Dolphins coach Don Shula and his coach at Georgia, Vince Dooley.
+Following retirement, Scott became reclusive and harbored hard feelings toward Shula and his coach at Georgia, Vince Dooley.
 Scott lived for years on a remote Hawaiian island and traveled the world but seldom attended Dolphins or Bulldogs reunions.

 He was once close to Shula, but they went without speaking to each other for 28 years, and Scott was one of only two living players to skip the 1972 Dolphins’ 25-year celebration in 1997.

 The rift finally ended at a memorabilia show in 2010, where Scott and Shula had a brief conversation, shared laughs and posed with other ex-Dolphins for photos.
-Shula died in May.
+Shula died in May of this year.

-Scott played with the Dolphins from 1970 to 1976 and remains their career leader in interceptions and punt return yardage.
+At Georgia, Scott was an All-American and the Southeastern Conference Player of the Year in 1968.
+He played with the Dolphins from 1970 to 1976 and remains their career leader in interceptions and punt return yardage.
 He also started for the Redskins in 1976-78 and finished with 49 career interceptions.

-Scott paired with Anderson to form perhaps the NFL's best safety tandem during that era.
+“Jake made an impact from the day he joined the Dolphins,” the team said in a statement.
+“He teamed with Dick Anderson to form one of the top safety duos in NFL history.”

 “If I had to be in a foxhole in a war and have somebody cover my backside,” Anderson said, “Jake would be my first choice.”

-At Georgia, Scott was an All-American and the Southeastern Conference Player of the Year in 1968.

-In six seasons with Miami, Scott never missed a game.
-He played the final 11 games of his rookie season with a separated shoulder.
+Scott played the final 11 games of his rookie season with a separated shoulder.
 He played in the Super Bowl the following season with a broken left hand and right wrist, each of which required a cast after the game.

 However, a disagreement about Scott’s toughness caused his falling out with Shula in 1976.
 The relationship had been deteriorating for a couple of years when they had an argument in the locker room about whether Scott’s shoulder injury was serious enough to keep him out of a preseason game.